 The Demo Permissioning DataSource is a master Permissioning DataSource and does not have any slaves.
-If you create a slave Permissioning DataSource and the permissioning data from XML, then you will need to create a separate XML file containing the permissioning data for that slave.
+If you create a slave Permissioning DataSource that also gets its permissioning data from XML, then you will need to create a separate XML file containing the permissioning data for that slave.

-7.1 Technical Assumptions and Restrictions
+8.1 Technical Assumptions and Restrictions